 Plantar fasciitis treatment requires both in office and at home therapy in order to obtain the fastest and longest lasting relief.
-Patients who experience plantar fasciitis typically have pain in either the heal or in the arch of the foot but they can have also have pain in other places as well.
+Patients who experience plantar fasciitis typically have pain in either the heal or in the arch of the foot but they can have also had pain in other places as well.

 Personal Experience With Plantar Fasciitis Treatment

 The key to plantar fasciitis treatment is consistency.
 I have found no other musculoskeletal condition that is so dependent on the consistency of care – this is probably due to the fact that our feet are stressed every day with every step we take.
-The pain and dysfunction of plantar fasciitis is aggravated when we start to limp and will often cause secondary areas of pain in the foot.
+The pain and dysfunction of plantar fasciitis are aggravated when we start to limp and will often cause secondary areas of pain in the foot.
 Limping can also cause ankle pain, knee pain, hip pain and lower back pain.

 An important component of plantar fasciitis treatment is limiting stress on the foot.
 I always recommend to my patients that if they can avoid any unnecessary walking, running, hiking, etc that they should – like so many other conditions, you have to eliminate the aggravating activities before healing can begin.